Guest blogger Bob is working on his next installment on this case, and hopes to have it ready for press later in the week.

 I regularly blog-surf and enjoy reading the works of other talented writers.

-I usually post four or more times per week.
+I usually post three or more times per week.

 Scheduled postings are subject to change due to weather, time constraints, mood, or whim...